John of Valamo: The call of the monastic life prevails

 From St. Petersburg, life took young Ivan through the Konevets Monastery to the Valamo Monastery, where in 1889 at the age of 16, he became a novice.
 He stayed there for four years, but then he was conscripted to the Russian Army, where he spent four years serving in a sharpshooter battalion.
 After that he lived with his father for two years and then returned to Valamo in 1900.

 In 1907 he became a member of the brotherhood, and in 1910 he was tonsured a monk and given a new name, Brother Iakinf, after the Greek martyr Yakinthos (Hyacinth, d.
 98 A.D.).

-Brother Iakinf served the monastery eagerly, but a two-year assignment to the monastery's podvor’e in St. Petersburg was difficult for him, but he took it with obedience, and when he returned to Valamo, he was given a reward: he was assigned to the St. John the Baptist Skete, of which he had dreamed, a place known for its strenuous life of fasting and profound prayer.
+Brother Iakinf served the monastery eagerly, but a two-year assignment to the monastery's podvor’e in St. Petersburg was difficult for him.
+Iakinf took it with obedience and upon returning to Valamo, he was given a reward: he was assigned to the St. John the Baptist Skete, of which he had dreamed, a place known for its strenuous life of fasting and profound prayer.
 There he spent six years, working hard and praying, as an assistant to the hermit monks and as their fellow prayer.

 Iakinf was happy at the skete, as he loved its peace and quiet.
 He also appreciated the guidance in spiritual life written by holy fathers who had contended through the centuries.
 This literature was his favourite reading, most of all Philokalia.
 The peace of the skete provided a good setting for immersing oneself in these writings.

 The Independence of Finland and the Controversy concerning chronology in the Finnish Orthodox Church did not affect this place of calm and prayer.